dpzrz/Docker-Mini-Project-SYS265/README.md

 This service uses the docker-compose sysntax the same type we used to install Wordpress.

-Were working with a file system that includes a compose folder for Prometheus and two sub-folders grafana & prometheus.
+Were working with a file system that includes a compose folder for Prometheus and two sub-folders grafana-config & prometheus-config.
 Each folder will house their respective `.yml` file.
 Along with this we have one `.yaml` file in the main Prometheus folder.